kellyshreeve/kelly-shreeve.github.io/index.md

   alt="Map using geo-location data to display an optimized route around the world">
 </p>

 Analyzed geo-location data to visualize and optimize a global route around the world, then collaborated with software engineers to deploy the solution on a webpage.
+Project won first place in the Jingle Bell Code Jam, December 2023.

 ### [Predicting Telecom Customer Churn](https://kellyshreeve.github.io/pages/predicting-telecom-churn)